 Ditto for the entrance to the lair.
 In order to gain access, one must take steps on a grid of tiles, each one of which plays a specific musical note; if the steps are done in the correct sequence, the result is the Mexican standard "La Cucaracha" and access to the lair.
 A single misstep will trigger any one of several booby traps - all of which are far deadlier than the one that summons Pollito.

 Book Ends: A subtle one.
-At Agnes' sixth birthday party at the start of the movie, when Gru is dressed as a fairy and a girl asks him "Why are you so fat?", he answers "Because my house is made of candy, and sometimes I eat instead of facing my problems."
+At Agnes' sixth birthday party at the start of the movie, when Gru is dressed as a fairy and a girl asks him "How come you're so fat?", he answers "Because my house is made of candy, and sometimes I eat instead of facing my problems."
 At the Cinco de Mayo party at the end of Act 2, Gru is seen wearing a chip hat; Eduardo states (and the directors' commentary confirms) that he was given it because he is lonely, and might need to "drown [his] sorrows in guacamole".
 (A little later, Margo is given one because Antonio dumped her.)

 Brain Bleach: When Gru looks at Lucy's innards with the X-ray goggles, he regrets he won't forget it.